BBCNI/Interminimal/README.md

 //    42 cath
 ```

-Plurals don't have to be templated but it's often a good idea because it allows the translator to vary the when the number appears in the text.
+Plurals don't have to be templated but it's often a good idea because it allows the translator to vary where the number appears in the text.

 # Summary